 Will their families ever be able to join them?

 In the midst of the chaos of war there are many heart-warming examples of ordinary people around the world welcoming refugees to share their home.
-They are offering the comfort of their home; a very different environment from a refugee centre, or a hotel.
+They are offering the comfort of their home, which is a very different environment from a refugee centre, or a hotel.

-At some point they will have to move on, move out and move into a home of their own.
+At some point they will have to move into a home of their own.